Gary Muehlberger, star of National Geographic Channel’s Life Below Zero: Port Protection, apparently died when his house burned down.

-While authorities have yet to confirm that it was Muehlberger who died, the community of Port Protection is mourning him, and Life Below Zero’s Facebook page posted this condolence:
+Even before authorities confirmed that it was Muehlberger who died, the community of Port Protection mourned him, and Life Below Zero’s Facebook page posted this condolence:

 “We’re extremely saddened to learn of the passing of Gary Muehlberger, a legend to the Port Protection Alaskan community and the Life Below Zero franchise.
 He had an incredibly big heart, epitomized so much of the human spirit and welcomed the world into his life with open arms.
 He will be deeply missed.”

 “Gary Muehlberger; the Man, the Myth, the Legend has passed away.There was a fire at his home and he did not make it.
 Trapper is alive and well and being cared for.
 That is all the information there is.”